 When a personal injury case arises, the jury will allocate responsibility to all parties reasonably involved.
 The amount of damages the plaintiff can collect, if any, is dependent on the state in which the accident partakes.

+What is contributory negligence?
 In a pure contributory negligence state, the plaintiff is barred from recovering if he or she acted negligently or contributed to the accident at all.
 In other words, if the plaintiff is even just 1% at fault for the accident, they cannot collect any damages.
 The only jurisdictions that still use contributory negligence are Alabama, Maryland, North Carolina, Virginia, and Washington, D.C.

 Under comparative negligence jurisdiction, the plaintiff has the right to collect damages in respect to the amount of fault allocated to each party.
 However, there are three levels of comparative negligence which dictate whether or not the plaintiff can collect these damages.